 Expedition Dates: November 6-13, 2019

-Group Size: maximum 12 (there are just a few spots left)
+Group Size: maximum 12 (there are just two spots left)

 Raiders of the Last Platter – Jordanian food adventure – itinerary